trbureiyan/trbureiyan/README.md

 ## 💡 My Philosophy
 I believe in a world where technology serves to **enhance creativity**, not replace it.
 My approach to software and art is about finding balance between efficiency and expression, all while pursuing **personal growth** through continuous learning and reflection.

+> "You may not think that programmers are artists, but programming is an extremely creative profession.
+It is a creativity based on logic."
+> Alfonso John Romero-
-> Coding is the art of programming using creativity and logical reasoning

-> If it exists in your mind, you can create it.
+> Programming is the art that combines logic and mathematics with creativity.
+If it exists in your mind, you can create it.
 In programming, there are no limits.
+Don't let anyone stop you.

 <details>
 <summary><samp><b>🔭 Current Focus</b></samp></summary>